CONTENTS

 Okay.

-elementary school student, Roland Michener School in Saskatoon, Saskatchewan.
+student, Roland Michener School in Saskatoon, Saskatchewan.
+Go Roadrunners.
+We

-thought was really cool.
-The one thing that sticks in my head was seeing the
+cool.
+The one thing that sticks in my head was seeing the yellowcake, but also

-dad about uranium.
-Dad was a lifelong salesperson with Acklands-Grainger in
+uranium.
+Dad was a lifelong salesperson with Acklands-Grainger

 talking about whether it be uranium or potash mining, and got me captivated.

-servant, I’m not sure.
-Maybe I should have gone on a route to skills trades,
+not sure.
+Maybe I should have gone on a route to skills trades, but this

 Because of the cool people that you hang around with.